-Oviatt Library patrons have access to over 7,000 streaming videos on a wide variety of topics from several video streaming databases licensed by the Library.
+Oviatt Library patrons have access to nearly 15,000 streaming videos on a wide variety of topics from several video streaming databases licensed by the Library.
 These videos can be viewed by students, faculty and staff on campus and at home.
 In addition, faculty can stream these videos to their classroom or link them to their course Moodle Pages.

 The Video Streaming Databases are located at the “Databases A-Z” button on the Library Home Page at http://library.csun.edu/.
 Here are our current Video Streaming Databases: